Boubacar Kamara: Aston Villa

-On 23 May 2022, it was announced that 22-year-old Kamara had signed a five-year contract with English Premier League club Aston Villa ahead of the expiry of his Marseille contract on 1 July.
+On 23 May 2022, it was announced that 22-year-old Kamara had signed a five-year contract with English club Aston Villa ahead of the expiry of his Marseille contract on 1 July.
 He made his Aston Villa debut on 6 August 2022, in a 2–0 defeat to AFC Bournemouth.
 On 16 September 2022, during a 1–0 victory over Southampton, Kamara jarred his knee in a tackle with Mohamed Elyounoussi – the subsequent ligament strain ruled Kamara out until November, meaning that he missed the 2022 FIFA World Cup.
 Kamara returned to the pitch slightly ahead of schedule on 6 November 2022, in a 3–1 victory over Manchester United.

 On 27 September 2023, Kamara scored his first goal for Aston Villa in a 2–1 EFL Cup defeat to Everton.

 On 11 February 2024, Kamara suffered another knee injury in a league defeat to Manchester United, this time a more serious ACL injury that was expected to leave him sidelined for the rest of the season at the shortest.

 Kamara returned to football on 5 October 2024, playing 45 minutes for Aston Villa's Under-21 team in a Premier League 2 game against Newcastle United.
 He made his full return to the first team on 22 October 2024, as a substitute in a 2–0 UEFA Champions League victory over Bologna.

 On 16 May 2025, Kamara scored his first Premier League goal for Aston Villa during a 2–0 win against Tottenham Hotspur.

 On 24 July 2025, Kamara signed a new contract with Aston Villa, lasting until 2030.

+On 10 January 2026, Kamara suffered another serious knee injury after he was on the end of a late challenge by João Palhinha less than 10 minutes into an FA Cup victory over Tottenham Hotspur.
+Manager Unai Emery confirmed that it was the same knee that Kamara had previously injured.
+After further tests, it was revealed that Kamara was set to be out for the rest of the season.
+Kamara returned in August 2026, scoring in the pre-season 3-1 victory over Thai Premier League BG Pathum United.